Northern Participant Funding Program

 Reporting requirements

-The program requires 2 annual reports from recipients:
+The program requires two annual reports from recipients:

 - Activity report: The purpose is for recipients to report their activities related to the funding they received, and to give feedback on the program.

 - Financial report: A record of the funds and how they were spent.
-These can be audited or unaudited, depending on the contribution agreement.
+These can be audited or unaudited, depending on various factors.

 Who can apply